Shootings during Milwaukee NBA Finals celebrations wound 3 - WHIZ News

-MILWAUKEE (AP) — Two shootings in downtown Milwaukee early Wednesday as crowds celebrated the Milwaukee Bucks’ first NBA championship in 50 years left three people wounded, police said.
+MILWAUKEE (AP) — Two shootings left three people wounded in downtown Milwaukee early Wednesday as crowds celebrated the Milwaukee Bucks’ first NBA championship in 50 years, police said.

 The shootings were across the Milwaukee River from Fiserv Forum, where the game was played, and the Deer District plaza, where a crowd of roughly 65,000 had gathered for an outdoor watch party.
 The area where the shootings took place is on a street heavily populated with bars and restaurants.

 During Tuesday night’s game, a police officer was trampled by people trying to get into the Deer District watch party after the area had reached capacity, Milwaukee police Capt.
 Jesús Ortiz said in an email.
-The officer didn’t sustain any major injuries, but reported being in general pain, Ortiz said.
+The officer didn’t have any major injuries but was in pain, Ortiz said.

-Following one of the shootings, a 22-year-old man had non-life threatening injuries, police said, and a suspect was in custody.

-In the other shooting, which police said happened simultaneously, a 19-year-old woman and a 32-year-old man had non-life threatening injuries.
-One person was in custody and other suspects were being sought, police said.
+A 22-year-old man was hurt in one shooting, and a suspect was taken into custody.
+A 19-year-old woman and a 32-year-old man were hurt in the other shooting, which happened about the same time, police said.
+A suspect was arrested in the second shooting, but police were also seeking additional unknown suspects.

 The two shootings, which were in the immediate area of the celebrations, likely were what was heard during the TV coverage, Ortiz said.